 What is not cluster feeding?

-There are situations that may seem like cluster feeding, but are an indication that something else is going on.
+Some situations may seem like cluster feeding but are an indication that something else is going on.
 Talk to your IBCLC to get to the root of the issue if you think that is what is going on or if:

 - Your baby seems to nurse all the time and not be satisfied or have periods of being content

-- Not having enough wet or poop diapers during a 24 hours period of time
+- Not having enough wet or poop diapers during 24 hours

 - Your baby cries or fusses most of the day and is not able to be soothed or consoled